MDL definitions

 CABLE(partid, route_signature, ST(), CBLLEN(), CBLSTAT(), P(), ELEN(), EPENLEN(), P(), ELEN(), EPENLEN())

-The first argument defines the part id of the cable material.
+• partid – Specifies the part ID of the cable material.

-The second argument must be an integer value that defines route signature calculated from the cable router points.
-Should be 0 if cable does not have route defined.
+• route_signature – Specifies an integer value that defines the route signature calculated from the cable router points.
+Set to 0 if the cable does not have a route defined.

 CBLLEN